Form 5695 instructions: How to claim the solar tax credit before it expires

-If you're considering solar or you already have a solar system on your property, you've probably heard about the federal solar tax credit, also known as the Investment Tax Credit (ITC).
-The ITC is one of the best ways to save money when you go solar because it reduces your overall costs by thousands of dollars.
+If you're considering solar or you already have a solar panel system on your property, you've probably heard about the federal solar tax credit, also known as the Investment Tax Credit (ITC).
+The ITC is one of the best ways to save money when you go solar because it reduces your overall costs by thousands of dollars—but it won’t be available for much longer.

 There are three main steps you'll need to take to benefit from the ITC: